Robert Zajonc: Affective neuroscience hypothesis

 This finding was also replicated in rats who had their hypothalamus experimentally cooled or warmed via a small probe.

 Hypothalamic cooling in rats

 Zajonc was also interested in manipulation of hypothalamic temperature to see if the attractiveness to stimuli could be moderated by changes in cephalic blood temperature.
-He created two experiments to examine the attractiveness and pleasure of food in rats during hypothalamic cooling or hypothalamic eating.
+He created two experiments to examine the attractiveness and pleasure of food in rats during hypothalamic cooling or hypothalamic heating.